Undergraduate Academic Programs / Departments / Courses

 COURSE LEVELS AND PREREQUISITES

 (i) Courses at the 1000 level are introductory courses that provide a basic framework for critical reading and writing at university.
-English 1920 and 1950 are general introductions to literature, taught from a variety of perspectives.
+English 1920 is a general introductions to literature, taught from a variety of perspectives.
 English 1210 and 1220 are required courses for a major, minor, or honours in English.
 Detailed descriptions of each year’s courses will be available in the Department’s Calendar Supplement.

 (ii) Courses at the 2000 level are either general interest courses or foundational courses that develop the skills necessary for further study in English.
 The prerequisite for 2000-level courses is at least one of English 1210, 1220, 1920, or permission of the instructor.